http://math.mit.edu/~stevenj/18.335) is the home

 Further reading: Templates for the Solution of Linear Systems.
 A very nice overview of iterative methods for non-Hermitian problems can be found in these 2002 Lecture Notes on Iterative Methods by Henk van der Vorst (second section, starting with GMRES).

 Handouts: notes on sparse-direct solvers from Fall 2007; IJulia notebook on sparse-direct solvers

 Sparse-direct solvers: For many problems, there is an intermediate between the dense Θ(m3) solvers of LAPACK and iterative algorithms: for a sparse matrix A, we can sometimes perform an LU or Cholesky factorization while maintaining sparsity, storing and computing only nonzero entries for vast savings in storage and work.
 In particular, did a Matlab demo, a few experiments with a simple test case: the "discrete Laplacian" center-difference matrix on uniform grids that we've played with previously in 18.335.
 In 1d, this matrix is tridiagonal and LU/Cholesky factorization produces a bidiagonal matrix: Θ(m) storage and work!
 For a 2d grid, there are 4 off-diagonal elements, and showed how elimination introduces Θ(√m) nonzero entries in each column, or Θ(m3/2) nonzero entries in total.
 This is still not too bad, but we can do better.
 First, showed that this "fill-in" of the sparsity depends strongly on the ordering of the degrees of freedom: as an experiment, tried a random reordering, and found that we obtain Θ(m2) nonzero entries (~10% nonzero).
 Alternatively, one can find re-orderings that greatly reduce the fill-in.
 One key observation is that the fill-in only depends on the pattern of the matrix, which can be interpreted as a graph: m vertices, and edges for the nonzero entries of A (an adjacency matrix of the graph), and sparse-direct algorithms are closely related to graph-theory problems.
 For our simple 2d Laplacian, the graph is just the picture of the grid connecting the points.
 One simple algorithm is the nested dissection algorithm: recursively find a separator of the graph, then re-order the vertices to put the separator last.
 This reorders the matrix into a mostly block-diagonal form, with large blocks of zeros that are preserved by elimination, and if we do this recursively we greatly reduce the fill-in.
-Showed some experiments to illustrate the fill-in structure, resulting in the time/space complexity on the last page of the handoutw, for our 2d grid where separators are obvious; for more general matrices finding separators is a hard and important problem in graph theory.
+Did a crude analysis of the the fill-in structure, resulting in the time/space complexity on the last page of the handoutw, for our 2d grid where separators are obvious; for more general matrices finding separators is a hard and important problem in graph theory.

 Handouts: overview of optimization (full-page slides)